Amir Derakh: Career

 After graduating in 1981 from Mission Bay High School in San Diego, California, Derakh played lead guitar for local bands Armed & Ready and Emerald.
 He moved to Los Angeles to replace Craig Goldy in Rough Cutt.
 He made a guest appearance on Crazy Town's album The Gift of Game.
 Julien-K released a remix of Linkin Park lead singer Chester Bennington's solo song "Morning After" which appeared exclusively on the soundtrack for the 2006 film Underworld: Evolution.
 Derakh describes the sound of Julien-K as Depeche Mode meets Nine Inch Nails.

 Derakh performed backing for Bennington when he performed the song "Let Down" during 2005's ReAct Now: Music & Relief televised concert.
-He also made an appearance in the 2003 version of the film Freaky Friday and has worked with many other popular bands, including Coal Chamber, Spineshank, Danzig, Eels, Red Tape, Mumiy Troll and Estados Alterados.
+He also made an appearance in the 2003 version of the film Freaky Friday, also serving as the film's guitar consultant and has worked with many other popular bands, including Coal Chamber, Spineshank, Danzig, Eels, Red Tape, Mumiy Troll and Estados Alterados.

 Derakh owns two restaurants in Orange County, California, 2145 & Lola Gaspar, and a recording and mixing studio in Long Beach, California.